Pyrex Patterns

 For most collectors, patterns fall into one of two categories: Standard or Non-Standard, the latter being defined as those individual promotional items released only once and for a limited time, with everything else being considered Standard.

-However, Pyrex patterns can actually be divided further into five general categories: Standard, Limited, Non-Standard (aka promotional), Specials and Stamp Program.
+However, Pyrex patterns can actually be divided further into six general categories: Standard, Limited, Non-Standard (aka promotional), Specials, Stamp Program, and Third Party.
 It can sometimes be confusing as to which category a particular pattern belongs.

 Standard patterns are those whose collections were typically comprised of a full range of dishes and bowls, and which were offered for two or more years.
 Some earlier patterns, as well as some marketed during the waning years of decorated opalware production, included less than a full range of shapes, but are nonetheless considered Standard.